Take a Look at California State Parks Worth Visiting

 D.L.
 Bliss State Park

 Campgrounds remain closed in the winter and are open from the end of May to mid-September (weather permitting).
 With Emerald Bay State Park, D.L.
 Bliss holds 20 primitive camping sites, which are reachable only by boat.
-There are 268 family campsites with nearby restrooms and hot showers without hookups.
-There is a 50 people group campground available.
+You can take in the 268 family campsites with nearby restrooms and hot showers without hookups.
+Take a large group with a 50 people group campground available.
 The beach is only a walking distance from the campgrounds.
 The well-marked underwater park welcomes Scuba diving.

 I enjoyed the Balancing Rock Nature Trail because it is self-guided with 19 markers numbered and easy to see.
 My family and I learned how the animals, plants, and soils sustain each other.
 A main attraction on the trail is the Balancing Rock, weighing 130 tons as it balances on a slim stone foundation.
 My youngest thought it was super cool.

 El Capitan State Beach